yongxinlyu/yongxinlyu.github.io-2/index.md

 I was born and raised in Longkou city, a beautiful harbour city in Shandong province, mainland China.
 I did my Bachelor and MPhil in applied physics at the Hong Kong Polytechnic University.
 My MPhil's thesis mainly focused on synthesis and modeling of 2D materials.

 In my spear time, I like listening to music.
 I enjoy learning different kinds of instruments, including piano, guitar, jazz drum.
 Recently I'm practicing fingerstyle guitar.

+This is the about me page. {% link /about.md %}